dxc-technology/halstack-style-guide/components/alert/README.md

 *Warning*

 Alert or warning messages should be displayed when there is a potential obstacle in completing a process as intended or there may be inadequate or incompatible system data that needs to be corrected before continuing.
 These messages should provide the user with both the problem and the solution needed to continue.
-When alert validation warnings appear, the corresponding field will display with a red border.

 *Error*

 Error messages convey a critical system problem that requires user and/or technical intervention to correct.
 Error messages should contain a solution to the problem or information on how to proceed if technical assistance is required.
+When error validation appears, the corresponding field associated with the error will display with a red indicator.

 ### Modes